google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum OccupancyStatus_

-The degree of passenger occupancy for the vehicle.
+The degree of passenger occupancy for the vehicle or carriage.

 **Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.